 "Porto is a very nice city to spend your Erasmus year in.
 Basically you have everything you need there.
-The public transportation is very good developed, even during the night you the night buses, there is a quite big airport so you can go almost all around Europe easily.
+The public transportation is very good developed, even at night you have the night buses, there is a quite big airport so you can go all around Europe easily.
 A cultural life is very intense.
 You can go to a variety of museums, exhibitions, concerts, cinemas (good thing in Portugal they show movies in original language).
 Of course one of the best thing in Porto is the ocean!
 It is beautiful anytime of the year or day.
 You can swim, sunbathing, surf or just look at it.
 It is just amazing!
-And if you are tired after classes or exams, want just to relax , there are many bars, pubs, clubs, restaurants with nice atmosphere and student prices.
+And if you are tired after classes or exams, want just to relax, there are many bars, pubs, clubs, restaurants with a nice atmosphere and student prices.
 I definitely recommend Porto as your second year destination!
 Enjoy!"
-Anna Liubachyna, Ukraine, 1st edition, 1st year in Padua, 2nd year in Porto and Padua.
+Anna Liubachyna, Ukraine